South Carolina Republican Party Considering Canceling 2020 Primary To Protect Donald Trump

 The Republican Party has had to make a litany of changes in order to accommodate Donald Trump ever since he first announced his nomination for the presidency, and now it appears that the GOP is willing to make more adjustments to keep him happy.

-According to The Hill, the South Carolina Republican Party is considering canceling the 2020 primary in order to protect Trump from a challenger.
+According to the Hill, the South Carolina Republican Party is considering canceling the 2020 primary in order to protect Trump from a challenger.
 Speaking to the Washington Examiner, the chairman of the South Carolina GOP, Drew McKissick, said that the party will do what is in the best interest of Donald Trump.
-If that involves canceling 2020 primary so that he doesn’t face a challenger, so be it.
+If that involves canceling the 2020 primary so that he doesn’t face a challenger, so be it.

 “We have complete autonomy and flexibility in either direction,” McKissick said about the possibility of canceling the primary.
 He anticipates that Trump will not face a primary challenge because the GOP is already united under him, and anyone challenging Trump is bound to end up on the losing side.